ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 }
 ~~~

-This body is hashed for the Digest header using SHA-256 into the following encoded value:
+This body is hashed for the Content-Digest header using `id-sha-256` into the following encoded value:

 ~~~
-SHA-256=98QzyNVYpdgTrWBKpC4qFSCmmR+CrwwvUoiaDCSjKxw=
+id-sha-256=98QzyNVYpdgTrWBKpC4qFSCmmR+CrwwvUoiaDCSjKxw=
 ~~~

 The HTTP message signature input string is calculated to be the following: